cwahlmann/dreierschach/README_en.md

 ![A pawns first move](/images/move_pawn_first.svg "A pawns first move")

-**En Passant:** An opponent's pawn "en passant" can be captured in his this turn even if the own piece moves to the field that the pawn skipped moving two fields from his baseline.
+**En Passant:** An opponent's pawn "en passant" can be captured in his this turn even if the own piece moves to the field that the pawn skipped in its first nove.

 **Conversion:** If a pawn reaches an opponent's baseline, it may be converted into a queen, rook, knight or bishop of its own color.

 ### End of the game

-The **winner** is the player who could capture the opponent's king with one of his pieces next.
+The **winner** is the player who could captures the opponent's king with one of his pieces next.
 This player gets 3 points.

 The player whose king is checkmate **looses** the game.
 He gets no points.